enzuru/.emacs.d/README.md

 #### Third class

-I do not support Eglot or tree-sitter for these environments:
+I do not support Eglot or tree-sitter for these environments.
+Generally it is because GNU Guix does not have an appropriate language server or tree-sitter grammar packaged for it yet:

 | Environment | IDE                                                                          | REPL                                                                 | Eglot | Tree-sitter |
 |-------------|------------------------------------------------------------------------------|----------------------------------------------------------------------|-------|-------------|